 A comprehensive driving evaluation is an assessment of your ability to drive or return to driving.
 If you need special equipment or vehicle modification, we’ll provide information about what’s available and possible cost.

 The evaluation may include:

 • A clinical evaluation performed by a Mary Free Bed occupational therapist, who will assess things such as your vision and motor function.
 He or she also provides insight into your strengths and any potential problem areas that could affect your ability to safely drive.

-• A functional driving evaluation by your driver rehabilitation specialist will assess your driving skills in a variety of traffic situations.
-This professional also will review your medical history, driver’s license status and driving history to gain a comprehensive understanding of the factors that affect your ability to return to the road.
+• A functional driving evaluation looks at your driving skills in a variety of traffic situations.
+A professional also will review your medical history, driver’s license status and driving history to gain a comprehensive understanding of the factors that affect your ability to return to the road.

 • Wheelchair access compatibility assessment (if applicable).

 • Education about adaptive equipment (if applicable).